CBD - For the conservation of species, ecosystems, and natural resources

 The new framework includes four long-term goals to be reached by 2050, and 23 action targets.
 One of the most important goals focuses on the protection of 30 percent of the earth’s land and sea areas by 2030.
 Another goal states that wealthy countries will support developing countries with resources to protect biological diversity.
 Other goals cover areas such as the rights of indigenous peoples, sustainable use of natural resources, and sustainable production and consumption.

-More information on the goals (cdb.int)
+More information on the Kunming-Montreal Global Biodiversity Framework (cdb.int)

 More information about the main CBD COP15 decisions: